Zingabopp/BeatSync/README.md

 ## Usage
 **First Run:**
 * Run Beat Saber after installing the mod and configure the settings in-game (Settings > BeatSync) or in UserData\BeatSync.json.
-* Beat Saber must be restarted (or disabled and reenabled via BSIPA ModList) for it to use the modified settings to download songs.
+* Beat Saber must be restarted (or disabled and reenabled via BSIPA ModList) for it to use the modified settings to download beatmaps.

 # Feed Configuration
 Configuration can be done in-game in Settings > BeatSync or by (carefully) editing the BeatSync.json file in your UserData folder.

 __Each feed has the following options:__
-* Enabled: If true, BeatSync will use this feed to download songs.
+* Enabled: If true, BeatSync will use this feed to download beatmaps.
 * MaxSongs: Maximum number of songs to download from that feed.
 Set to 0 for unlimited.
-* CreatePlaylist: Creates/Maintains a playlist using songs from the feed.
-Songs that are found by the feed but have already been downloaded are also added to the playlist.
+* CreatePlaylist: Creates/Maintains a playlist using beatmaps from the feed.
+Beatmaps that are found by the feed but have already been downloaded are also added to the playlist.
-* PlaylistStyle: If set to 'Append', each session will add the songs it finds to the playlist.
-If set to 'Replace', the playlist will only contain songs that were found in the current session (useful for ScoreSaber's ranked feeds so songs that get unranked are removed).
+* PlaylistStyle: If set to 'Append', each session will add the beatmaps it finds to the playlist.
+If set to 'Replace', the playlist will only contain beatmaps that were found in the current session (useful for ScoreSaber's ranked feeds so beatmaps that get unranked are removed).

 __BeatSync.json__
 * ~~RegenerateConfig: If true, set all options to defaults on next game start.~~
 * DownloadTimeout: How long to wait for a download response before giving up.
-* MaxConcurrentDownloads: How many queued songs to download at the same time, higher is not always better - use a reasonable value.
+* MaxConcurrentDownloads: How many queued beatmaps to download at the same time, higher is not always better - use a reasonable value.
-* RecentPlaylistDays: How long recently downloaded songs stay in the BeatSync Recent playlist.
+* RecentPlaylistDays: How long recently downloaded beatmaps stay in the BeatSync Recent playlist.
 (0 to disable the playlist)
-* AllBeatSyncSongsPlaylist: If enabled, BeatSync creates a playlist with all the songs it finds (large playlists can cause a big freeze after custom songs are initially loaded)
+* AllBeatSyncSongsPlaylist: If enabled, BeatSync creates a playlist with all the beatmaps it finds (large playlists can cause a big freeze after custom songs are initially loaded)
 * BeastSaber:
   * Enabled: If false, disables all feeds from this source.
   * Username: Your BeastSaber username.
-You must enter this to get songs from the Bookmarks and Follows feeds.
+You must enter this to get beatmaps from the Bookmarks and Follows feeds.
   * MaxConcurrentPageChecks: Number of pages to check simultaneously when reading feeds.
-  * Bookmarks: Get bookmarked songs from BeastSaber.
+  * Bookmarks: Get bookmarked beatmaps from BeastSaber.
     * Enabled
     * MaxSongs
     * CreatePlaylist
     * PlaylistStyle
-  * Follows: Get songs from mappers you are following on BeastSaber.
+  * Follows: Get beatmaps from mappers you are following on BeastSaber.
     * Enabled
     * MaxSongs
     * CreatePlaylist
     * PlaylistStyle
-  * CuratorRecommended: Get songs from BeastSaber's Curator Recommended list.
+  * CuratorRecommended: Get beatmaps from BeastSaber's Curator Recommended list.
     * Enabled
     * MaxSongs
     * CreatePlaylist